pieterjd/pieterjd.github.io/_posts/2019-09-21-writing-sql-for-unfamiliar-php-application.md

 You can do it the hard way and study and annoy your collegues with a lot of questions.
 Or you think for a while and you come up with a more creative solution, which was my approach.

-MySql offers a a feature called general log.
+MySQL offers a a feature called general log.
 As the name implies, it logs every single requested query.
 So I turned it on, added the product using the administrative interface and scraped the queries from the log.
 I cleaned the queries because all primary and foreign keys where hardcoded, and that's it - job well done.

-For completeness, I add the configuration you need to enable general logging in MySql.
+For completeness, I add the configuration you need to enable general logging in MySQL.

 * Create your log file, eg `touch /tmp/mysql.log`
 * Open the configuration file, usually called `my.cnf`
-* Add the following lines to the `[MySqld]` section
+* Add the following lines to the `[mysqld]` section
   ```
   general_log = on
   general_log_file = /tmp/mysql.log
   ```
-* Restart MySql
+* Restart MySQL